- Services transformed within 12 week periods

 Track and Trace integrated end-to-end system

-During the COVID-19 crisis, the team developed the UK’s first-ever local Test-and-Trace system.
+During the COVID-19 crisis, the team developed the UK’s first-ever local Test-and-Trace system, with a 96% contact success rate.

 Up-and-running before the national government system rollout, it was a multi-agency effort with no extra software costs.